 - There will be a designated health, safety & COVID-19 supervisor, who will be responsible for health screening checks, sanitizing surfaces, and monitoring any sick campers.

-- During drop-off, please remain in your vehicle.
-The COVID-19 supervisor will perform a health screening while outside of your vehicle, and then you will be asked to take your child’s temperature. (this will include questions on the health of quester & family; a non-contact thermometer and hand sanitizer will be available)
+- During drop-off, proceed to the check-in station.
+The COVID-19 supervisor will perform a health screening, and record your child’s temperature. (this will include questions on the health of quester & family and use of a non-contact thermometer and hand sanitizer will be available.

 - After the health screening, Questers and parents will be directed to their Quest Leader for sign-in.
 Please wear a mask and bring your own pen to use when signing in & out.